 4. Visit the fish market

 The local food in Alicante mostly always contains fish.
 Because of its dry climate there never really were opportunities to grow something so historically dried food and fish has always been part of their menu.
 In Alicante city center there is Mercado Central, this bustling place is cool to walk around.
 You will be amazed what they all sell here.

 Fresher than this it can hardly get.
 Around the markets there are some restaurants where you can bring your own fish and they cook it for you.
 Buy it at the market, present it to the restaurant and let them prepare a meal for you with your own fish.
 Just outside the market there is a restaurant called La Rotonda who also does this.
 If I were you I would ask in advance before you get there and say: but Traveltomtom told me it was possible… ;)

 Did you know that every city you visit has free walking tours?
-In Alicante you can also find one and I honestly think it is one of the best things to do.
-Not only do you get to see all the best places to visit in Alicante, you also get a little slice of history and some cool anecdotes about the city.
-The free walking tour takes about 2 hours and is tip based.
+In Alicante you can also find one and I honestly think it is one of the best things to do in the city.
+Not only do you get to see all the best places to visit, you also get a little slice of history and some cool anecdotes about the city by a local tourguide.
+The Alicante free walking tour takes about 2 hours and is tip based.
 They meet every day at 11am at the beginning of Explanada de Espana and you recognize them from of the purple umbrella.